jsawaya/eigenframe/web/docs/initial-setup.md

 4. You might get a [Simple Text Editor] from the Google Playstore, there are many.
 5. You might use an editor in Termux (emacs, vim, etc.)
     * With this option, you'll want to get a bluetooth keyboard, or software interface like "Vysor".
 6. Better yet, use your PC and favorite IDE to edit source files
     * This method probably supports JSON format checks, git/github integration, and much more.
-  * But these files will need to be accessible in some way to your Android device
+    * But these files will need to be accessible in some way to your Android device:
        - You could copy files through usb
        - Or you could push to your github repository and let Android EigenFrame get url requests from there.
        - Or you might happen to have a web-service running on your pc (or vm).
        - Better yet, you might run sshd on your pc (or vm) and use the builtin EigenFrame ssh/sftp interface to access static (and dynamic) components directly.
 So many choices.